- Sunday programs

 The Big Read

-Monday, April 10, 7pm — Join us for a discussion of Nudge: Improving Decisions about Health, Wealth, and Happiness, by Richard Thaller and Cass R. Sunstein.
+Tuesday, May 9, 7pm — Join us for a discussion of Nudge: Improving Decisions about Health, Wealth, and Happiness, by Richard Thaller and Cass R. Sunstein.
 The Guardian described this as “never intimidating, always amusing.”
-This month’s focus on Part III.
+Our focus this time will be on Part IV, Freedom.

 Anti-Racism Book Group